-The Emergency Medical Service (EMS) Program offers courses that lead to Emergency Medical Technician (EMT) and Paramedic certification, as well as an Associate of Applied Science degree which leads to Paramedic licensure.
+The Emergency Medical Service (EMS) Program offers courses that lead to Emergency Medical Technician (EMT) and Paramedic certification.
 Certificate courses are approved by the Texas Department of State Health Services (DSHS), and students completing all requirements are eligible to seek certification, by written examination, from DSHS and the National Registry of EMTs (NREMT).
-Students taking additional technical and general academic courses may earn an Associate of Applied Science (AAS) Degree in Emergency Medical Services and are eligible to apply for paramedic licensure from the Texas Department of State Health Services.

 When minimum entry requirements are met, admission to EMT courses is on a first-come, first-served basis.
-The Paramedic Certificate Programs have selective admission and require prior application.
+The Paramedic Certificate Program has selective admission and requires prior application.

 Program curriculum, course identifications, titles, and descriptions are subject to change and approval of the Texas Higher Education Coordinating Board.
-For current curriculum or more information visit www.VictoriaCollege.edu, contact the EMS Program Office at (361) 572-6447, or email Carl.Voskamp@VictoriaCollege.edu.
+For current curriculum or more information visit VictoriaCollege.edu, contact the EMS Program Office at (361) 572-6426.

-EMT-BASIC CERTIFICATION (EMSP 1160, 1501, and 2237)
+EMT-BASIC CERTIFICATION (EMSP 1160 and 1501)

 - The student must meet the admission requirements for Victoria College as stated in the current college catalog.
 Contact Admissions & Records Office for questions. - Assessment test scores or completed coursework that reflect the student has mastered INRW 0300 and MATH 0301.
-Contact Advising & Counseling Services for further explanation, if necessary. - 3.
+Contact Advising, Counseling & Recruitment Services for further explanation, if necessary. - 3.
 Completed EMS Program application - 4.
-Interview with program coordinator - The interview must be completed and all admission documents must be in the EMS Program Office by July 1 for fall semester admission, November 1 for spring semester admission, and April 1 for summer semester admission.
+Interview with program coordinator - 5.
+The interview must be completed and all admission documents must be in the EMS Program Office by July 1 for fall semester admission, November 1 for spring semester admission, and April 1 for summer semester admission.
 Late applicants will be considered on a space-available basis. - Some clinical agencies require criminal background checks and drug screens prior to clinical learning experiences; any student who does not have a clear criminal background check and drug screen may not be able to meet all course objectives.

-Prior to enrollment, qualified applicants who have been accepted into the EMT-Basic courses must meet the following requirements:
+Prior to enrollment, qualified applicants who have been accepted into the EMT courses must meet the following requirements:

 - a.
 Two-step TB skin test or chest x-ray - b.
 Tetanus-diphtheria toxoid (TD) within the last 10 years - c.
 Measles/Mumps/Rubella vaccinations or serological confirmation of immunity - d.
-Varicella vaccinations or proof of disease, including serological confirmation of immunity - Three injection hepatitis B vaccination series or serological confirmation of immunity to hepatitis B virus - f.
-Basic Life Support for Healthcare Provider certification. - g.
-Criminal background check and drug screen conducted by the EMS Program approved provider
+Varicella vaccinations or proof of disease, including serological confirmation of immunity - e.
+Three injection hepatitis B vaccination series or serological confirmation of immunity to hepatitis B virus - f.
+Basic Life Support for Healthcare Provider certification. - G. Criminal background check and drug screen conducted by the EMS Program approved provider

-EMT-BASIC CERTIFICATION PLAN
+EMT CERTIFICATION PLAN